Parents think about how to fit the whole family in one room.

 Bret Brothers Pouilly-Fuissé Climat „En Carementrant“

-A little Chardonnay to go with it.
-I bet you also have a friend who
+With a bit of Chardonnay to accompany it.
+I bet you also have a friend who doesn’t like Chardonnay.
+Then let us convince him with this one.

 Vietti Barolo DOCG Castiglione